datta-magar/ERP_SYSTEM/README.md

 This project is for internal and commercial use by engineering manufacturers.
 Contact the author for licensing options.

 ✉️ Contact

-Developer: Pawan Yadav
+Developer: 1.
+Pawan Yadav
+           2. Datta Magar
-Email: your.email@example.com
+Email: pawanyadav211191@gmail.com
 GitHub: github.com/PawanYadav007s